-- Staff told us they would inform the practice manager of any incidents or significant events and there was a recording form available on the practice's computer system. - Staff told us significant events were discussed in practice meetings and staff were invited to attend. - We saw evidence of a serious incident reporting policy. - The practice held a record of significant events which included details of investigations and actions taken as a result of the significant event. - The practice carried out a thorough analysis of the significant events.
+- Staff told us they would inform the practice manager of any incidents or significant events and there was a recording form available on the practice's computer system.
+There was also an incident reporting folder located on the main reception desk for all staff. - Staff told us significant events were discussed in practice meetings and staff were invited to attend. - We saw evidence of a serious incident reporting policy. - The practice held a record of significant events which included details of investigations and actions taken as a result of the significant event. - The practice carried out a thorough analysis of the significant events.

 During our inspection we looked at two significant events and discussed these with the lead GP.
 We reviewed safety records and incident reports.
 We saw evidence of meeting minutes where significant events were discussed and action plans agreed to ensure safety was improved in the practice.
-For example, processes were reviewed following the administration of a Kenalog injection for the treatment of Hayfever to a patient (Kenalog is an intra-muscular injection).
-The patient had developed problems with the injection site.
-The patient was monitored and was given verbal advice.
-Following this incident the practice introduced a written consent policy for all vaccinations and immunisations and GPs recorded verbal advice given on patient care records for all injections administered.

-The practice manager had signed up to the Medicines and Healthcare Products Regulatory Agency (MHRA) website to enable alerts to be received.
+For example, processes were reviewed following the administration of an out of date vaccination to a patent.
+This incident had been investigated and was discussed openly with practice staff to ensure this did not happen again in the future.
+A process was implemented to ensure all vaccinations were checked on a monthly basis.
+At the time of our inspection, we saw evidence that the practice manager had signed up to the Medicines and Healthcare products Regulatory Agency (MHRA) website to enable alerts to be received.